-Did you know that depression is a mental illness that affects a growing number of Americans?
+Our depression treatment centers in California offer effective treatment for both depression and addiction through our dual diagnosis programs.
+Depression is a mental illness that affects a growing number of Americans.
 However, very few affected individuals undergo depression treatment.
 Many others self-medicate with drugs or alcohol to deal with the symptoms.
-Depression treatment centers in California can assist you with our dual diagnosis treatment program.
-Learn more about depression and how you can treat it.

 What is Depression?

 Depression, formally known as major depressive disorder, is a mood disorder characterized by consistent sadness and loss of interest in activities.
 This is different from occasional grief or sadness.

 Our depression treatment centers in Palm Springs, California can help you manage the way you feel and provide tools to help you overcome your symptoms following treatment.

 Although people can have depression at any age, it usually develops in adulthood.
 If you don’t seek treatment for depression, it can get worse with age.
 Once you start receiving treatment, you’ll notice results in as little as a few weeks.